wshep17/RegionsBank-JIC-101/README.md

 	(d) The Monthly Payment Calculator does not include a downloadable csv of the loan payoff schedule

+	(e) Monthly Payment Calculator and Low Rate vs. Cash Back Calculator will show the same chart until the page is refreshed or the inputs are changed

 INSTALL GUIDE
 ## Step 1: Install latest version of Nodejs.
 	(a) Navigate to `https://nodejs.org/en/download/`.